 - Day 3 - 9.00am - 4.00pm

-There are regular breaks, including 90 minutes for the evening meal.
+There are regular breaks.
 Two course vegetarian lunches as well as tea and coffee are provided.
-Participants are free to make use of local restaurants for the evening meal.

 Expectations of participants Participants are accepted for the programme following initial discussion by phone with the course leader.
 The course requires access to any relevant documents in relation to professional conduct enquiries, and may request access to any other material, such as evaluation reports.